 Our Achievements in 2018-2019 Challenges in 2018-2019 1.
-So Council is in a good position to help protect and enhance the conditions of our waterways, we continue to a. monitor waste water in line with the Environmental Protection Authority's (EPA) 1.
-Setting and maintaining higher environment standards within current resources. licences, b. maintain our gross pollutant traps to help stop waste plastic rubbish and other solid rubbish from ending up in our waterways; and 2.
-Working with other agencies and levels of government to collaborate better in caring for our environment. c. treat around 77 million litres of waste water that we collect from households in the Hawkesbury who don't have access to the sewerage system or have a big enough property to have an on-site wastewater system.
-3. Continued benchmarking and full implementation of a strategic Waste Management Strategy.
+Improved water quality in our river through monitoring waste water services in line with EPA licences, maintaining Gross Pollutant Traps and 77 million litres of sullage was collected and disposed of at Council's South Windsor and Sewerage Treatment Facility.
+1. Setting and maintaining higher environment standards within current resources.
 2. Council continued to deliver a number of waste education initiatives during 2018- 2019 which aimed to increase resource recovery, reduce waste to landfill and reduce bin contamination.
-3 3.
-2018, has taken in over 34,000 kg of problem waste, such as paints and household chemicals.
-4. Continued to work on reducing our environmental footprint and dependency on non-renewable resources in the Roads and Rehabilitation Program through re-using existing material and stabilizing it, rather than completely replacing materials where we can.
-5. In an effort to increase biodiversity in the Hawkesbury, our nursery produced around 30,000 native plants this year.
-Some of these are given away, but most are sold directly from the nursery 6.
-Solar panels have been rolled out to six high energy use Council owned buildings, realising 443 megawatts in energy savings per year (equivalent to 61 household's energy consumption.
-Energy efficient air conditioning units and building management systems which control all electricity use in buildings have been installed in four high energy use council owned buildings and LED retrofits have also been rolled out through asset management programs.
+2. Working with other agencies and levels of government to collaborate better in 3.
+The Community Recycling Centre opened in December 2018 and up until 30 June 2019 taken in over 34,000kg of "problem waste" (eg paint and household chemicals) 3. caring for our environment.
+Continued benchmarking and full 4.
+Continued to work on reducing our environmental footprint and dependency on non-renewable resources in the Roads and Rehabilitation Program through re-using existing material.
+0. implementation of a strategic Waste Management Strategy.
+5. 29,193 plants were produced at the nursery in 2018/19.
+Of these 793 were given away at information days and the remainder were sold wither directly from the nursery (16,550) Penrith City Council (2,627), Hawkesbury River County Council (3,530), schools (410) and the remainder being sold to our own bushcare sites and parks.
+6. Solar panels have been rolled out to six high energy use Council owned buildings, realising 443 megawatts in energy savings per year (equivalent to 61 household's energy consumption.
+Energy efficient air conditioning units and building management systems which control all electricity use in buildings have been installed in four high energy use council owned buildings and LED retrofits have also been rolled out.